 The Pre-Transplant Clinic focuses on the evaluation and management of new referrals for lung transplantation and the longitudinal care of patients with advanced lung disease who are listed and waiting or are being considered for transplantation.
 The Post-Transplant Clinic provides comprehensive longitudinal management for lung transplant recipients.

 The Pulmonary Vascular Clinics are the outpatient arm of the Washington University School of Medicine/Barnes-Jewish Hospital’s Pulmonary Hypertension Care Center and the Washington University Hereditary Hemorrhagic Telangiectasia (HHT) Center of Excellence.

-The clinics operate in the Center for Advanced Medicine on the Washington University Medical Center campus and at the Heart Vascular Center on the Barnes-Jewish West County campus and have the capacity to see 6-8 new patients per week.
+The clinics operate in the Center for Advanced Medicine on the Washington University Medical Center campus at the Heart Vascular Center on the Barnes-Jewish West County campus, and at the Center for Advanced Medicine’s South County location.